Caotang Temple: People's Republic of China

 After the founding of PRC, a restoration of the entire temple complex was carried out in 1952.
 On August 6, 1956, Caotang Temple was listed among the first group of provincial level key cultural heritage by Shaanxi Provincial Government.

 Caotang Temple had been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.
 In 1984, the temple resumed its religious activities.

 Architecture

-Main structures from the Shanmen to the Abbot's Room are aligned with the central axis and divided into five countyards.
+Main structures from the Shanmen to the Abbot's Room are aligned with the central axis and divided into five courtyards.
 At the very front are Shanmen, followed by Four Heavenly Kings Hall, Mahavira Hall, Dabei Hall (Hall of Great Compassion), Hall of Ksitigarbha, Hall of Three Saints, and finally Abbot's Room in the rear.
 On both sides of the central axis are Bell Tower, Drum Tower, Memorial Hall of Kumārajīva, stone pagoda, Hall of Reclining Buddha, Pavilion of Guanyin, and ring-rooms.